|

 There are 510 calories in one chicken quesadilla.

-• 235 calories derived from dietary fats
+• 235 calories from fat

-• 170 calories derived from total carbs
+• 170 calories from total carbs

-• 105 calories derived from proteins
+• 105 calories from protein

 The greatest proportion, approximately 46%, of total calories is derived from 26 grams of fat.
 Carbohydrates make up another 33% of the total calories and the remaining 21% is from protein.